-Murray beaten by Rune at Hurlingham exhibition
+Wimbledon greats poster 'strange' - Murray

 Murray was then broken in the first game of the second set and could not create an opportunity to get back on level terms.

-Rune, a semi-finalist at Queen's and one of the favourites to challenge Novak Djokovic at Wimbledon, then served out victory in one hour 40 minutes.
+Rune, a semi-finalist at Queen's and one of the favourites to challenge defending champion Djokovic at Wimbledon, then served out victory in one hour 40 minutes.

 "There are things to work on but it keeps you very sharp," Murray added.